Welcome

 securedownload-1.jpeg

 My name is Michelle F. Krezanoski and I am a California Board of Behavioral Sciences licensed psychotherapist (MFC #52664) with a Masters degree in Integral Counseling.
-Since 2008, I have worked with adults, teens and children in San Francisco, the South Bay area, and Santa Cruz.
+Since 2008, I have worked with individuals in San Francisco, the South Bay area, and Santa Cruz.

 I currently have a private practice in Santa Cruz where I work with individual adults in whatever life stage they are in.
 My clients are curious about everything that's made them who they are and interested in the vast potential of what they might become.